vrut57/jvCharts/README.md

 To install:
 - npm install
-- gulp build
+- run webpack
-- gulp created minified jvcharts-min to use on your own
+- webpack creates jvcharts-min to use on your own
 - more documentation and examples coming soon

 JV Charts is a component based d3 charting library to quickly create cool charts.
 Check out our demo: https://jlazar.github.io/JV-Charts-Demo/